shiuandai/Twitter-Clone/README.md

 > The **Twitter Clone** is my ninth static website, building the small features step by step and make sure the code is easily to read.

-I start the Scrimba Module 2 course- Web dev basics and learn how to use basic HTML & CSS knowledge.
-At the end of the course, I follow the Figma template to finish my hometown page where you can know more about me, take a look at the → [My Hometown Homepage](https://shiuandai.github.io/Hometown-Homepage/).
+I start the Scrimba Module 5 course- Essential JavaScript Concepts and learn how to use advanced JavaScript.
+At the end of the course, I follow the instruction to finish the Twitter Clone, take a look at the → [Twitter Clone](https://shiuandai.github.io/Hometown-Homepage/).

 ## How I start the project?